2. Manual

 the score of each player,

 the dice to play.
-If no values are displayed on the dice, the position of the dice indicates which player has the turn and that the position is a cube decision.
+If no values are shown on the dice, the position of the dice indicates which player is on roll and that the position is a cube decision.
+When the cube decision is a response to a double (take/pass), the offered cube is shown in the centre of the board, at the offered value.

 The status bar is structured from left to right with the following information: